okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 #### Add an App Instance target to an App administrator role

-Assign an admin role to a specific App Instance that grants the admin permission to manage an instance of one App or instances of multiple Apps.
-App Instance targets are specific Apps that admins have created for their org.
-For example, an admin may be assigned to manage only one instance of a Salesforce app and only one instance of a Facebook app.
+Assign an admin role to a specific App Instance to grant the admin permission to manage an instance of one App or instances of multiple Apps.
+App Instances are specific Apps that admins have created in their org.
+For example, there may be a Salesforce app configured differently for each sales region of a company.
+When you grant an App Instance target, an admin may be assigned to manage only two instances of the configured Salesforce apps and perhaps assigned to manage an instance of another configured app, such as Workday.

 > **Note:** You can target a mixture of both App and App Instance targets, but can't assign permissions to manage all instances of an App and then a subset of that same App.
 For example, you can't specify that an admin has access to manage all instances of a Salesforce app and then also specific configurations of the Salesforce app.